pearcej/complex/_sources/AlgorithmAnalysis/AlgorithmAnalysisExamples.rst

 an algorithm is said to scale well or be scalable if it is suitably efficient and practical when applied to an input with a large n, and brute force does not scale at all well because n = 28 is quite a small number.

+As we know a **brute force** technique for solving a problem typically tries to exhaust all possibilities for our salesperson, that means trying every set of routes and checking the path distance.
+Like the anagram detection example, the total number of paths that a salesperson could try is :math:`n*(n-1)*(n-2)*...*3*2*1`, which is :math:`n!` because they have to choose a first city from the :math:`n` choices, then there are only :math:`n-1` choices for the next city.
+Then :math:`n-2` choices for the third etc. That is :math:`O(n!)`.

 Using brute force to solve this problem requires we check the 27 factorial ways for the salesperson to consider traveling to each country.
 This means that there are 10,888,869,450,418,352,160,768,000,000